sisl/RLESCAS.jl/README.md

 ## Installation ##

-The software requires Julia v0.4 (tested on v0.4.6).
-It is currently untested on v0.5 (but will soon be migrated up).
+The software works best in Julia v0.5 (tested on v0.5.0).
+It is compatible with Julia 0.4 (tested on 0.4.7) via the Compat.jl package.
 Requires 64-bit Julia.

 * Pkg.clone("https://github.com/sisl/rlescas.jl.git", "RLESCAS")
 * Pkg.build("RLESCAS")
 * The CCAS package is installed automatically, but requires some additional setup.
 Follow the installation instructions on the wiki at https://github.com/sisl/CCAS.jl.git.
 * PGFPlots is installed automatically but may require some additional configuration.
 Follow the installation instructions on the package documentation https://github.com/sisl/PGFPlots.jl.
 In particular, you'll need lualatex, which is part of TexLive or MikTex distributions (TexLive is recommended).
 Note: if you use the config file method to execute, and do not require pdf and tex outputs, then you can skip installation of the visualization tools.
 * To be able to generate PDFs, you'll also need aircraftshapes.sty from https://github.com/sisl/aircraftshapes.
 Include it into your tex package system.
 For TexLive, put the file under ~/texmf/tex/latex/aircraftshapes/.
 For MikTex2.9 in Windows, put the aircraftshapes.sty file into "C:\Program Files\MiKTeX 2.9\tex\latex\aircraftshapes" folder.
+* If you installed PGFPlots package, exit and restart julia, and type using PGFPlots to precompile the package.

 ### Dependencies ###